The ABC’s of Mindfulness

 Mindful.
 To be conscious or aware of something – Oxford Dictionary.

-In line with this definition, mindfulness is the act of tuning our attention to the present.
+In line with this definition, mindfulness is the act of turning our attention to the present.
 That is, being aware of our thoughts, feelings, bodily sensations and surrounding environment, at each moment.

-Although this may sound simple, our minds often deviate from the present when we become engrossed thinking about previous events and when we strategise or worry about the future.
+Although this may sound simple, our minds often deviate from the present when we become engrossed thinking about previous events and when we strategise or worry about the future,for example if one is moving abroad or something else that could otherwise be potentially stressful.
 In consequence, many of us rarely live fully in the present and often leads to stress and anxiety.

 To improve our mental wellbeing, we need to start paying more attention to the present moment.
 This is where mindfulness comes in.